azdavis/azdavis.net/posts/en/japanese-resources.md

 [Website](https://www3.nhk.or.jp/news/easy/)

 Japanese language news about current events.
 Pretty short articles.
 Good for reading practice.
-You can also listen to some of the articles and toggle the reading hints for kanji for more practice.
+You can also listen to some of the articles and toggle off the reading hints ("furigana") for more practice.

 ## YouTube

 There's a ton of Japanese YouTubers out there, but I sometimes watch [Mina Luna Japanese][mina-luna] and [Nakata University][nakata].

+I think a mix of channels focused on Japanese education, and channels which just happen to be in Japanese, is good.
+The education ones teach specifically about different grammar points, wheras the non-education focused ones often have a faster and more realistic rate of speech, as well as more spoken colloquialisms.

 [phono-semantic]: https://en.wikipedia.org/wiki/Chinese_character_classification#Phono-semantic_compound_characters
 [kanji-mistakes]: https://www.tofugu.com/japanese/kanji-learning-mistakes/